Your Essential Resource

 NOTE: Throughout this website, as necessary, we have inserted dates (in italics) to indicate when the content of a particular section was updated.

-Sections Recently Updated: Minimizing Spread (August 12); In-session Testing (August 11); Parents’ Town Hall/Campus Reopening Questions (July 27); Academic Schedule (July 24); FAQs (July 22); Pre-arrival Plan and Faculty Guide (July 19); In-session Testing and Minimizing Spread (July 14); Arrival Testing, Financial Investments, and The Clark Commitment (July 13)
+Sections Recently Updated: In-session Testing (August 24); Minimizing Spread (August 21); Parents’ Town Hall/Campus Reopening Questions (July 27); Academic Schedule (July 24); FAQs (July 22); Pre-arrival Plan and Faculty Guide (July 19); Arrival Testing, Financial Investments, and The Clark Commitment (July 13)

 The Clark Commitment summarizes our mutual obligations to one another, the personal determination needed to live up to them, and the specific steps these obligations require.
 At the core of this commitment is this fundamental principle, “I know that my choices affect my well-being and the well-being of others on campus and in the community.”